mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 The `includePDB = true` line will not only enable debugging, but also line numbers in exception stack traces.
 However it will increase the size of your mod and can be omitted from release builds.

 # Edit and Continue
-This will let you edit the source code of your mod while at a breakpoint without restarting the game.
+This will let you edit the source code of your mod while at a breakpoint without restarting the game

 1. Simply add `-eac "$(TargetPath)"` to the end of your Post-build event command line